What is interlibrary loan (ILL)?

 What if I receive items that we did not request?

 An Interlibrary Loan (ILL) transaction is a request to borrow from another library system or institution, any books or other materials, which are not available to borrow in your library's catalog.
-Because SCLS shares so widely through its LINKcat shared online catalog, we sometimes also use the term Outerlibrary Loan (OLL) to refer to the process of requesting items outside of LINKcat.
+Within SCLS, we use the term ILL to mean borrowing among SCLS libraries through LINKcat, whether or not your library is a LINKcat library.
+We use the term Outerlibrary Loan (OLL) to refer to the process of requesting items outside of SCLS.

-ILL requests are accepted for most items that are not found in your library catalog, including books, magazine or newspaper articles, audio books, videos, music cassettes and CDs.
-However, many libraries do not lend audiovisual materials, so such items may not be obtainable through ILL.
-Items published within the last six (6) months may not be requested.
+OLL requests are accepted for most items that are not found in your library catalog, including books, magazine or newspaper articles, audio books, videos, music cassettes and CDs.
+However, many libraries do not lend audiovisual materials, so such items may not be obtainable through OLL.

 Libraries generally do not lend materials published within the last six (6) months, non-circulating and reference materials, genealogical materials, newspapers in original format (newspapers may usually be borrowed on microfilm), whole issues of magazines, computer software and games, rare or valuable items, and items from special collections.